Available 24/7 | 0800 088 4170

 What are common types of damp issues in homes?
 Complete Guide

-Identifying the specific type of moisture ingress in a property is the first step toward effective remediation.
+Identifying the specific type of moisture ingress in a property is the first step toward effective remediation and requires a professional damp survey.
 In the UK, dampness is rarely a singular issue; it is often a combination of environmental factors, building age, and structural integrity.

 Skip to: